Understand Your Finances

 Dating and money

 Since I'm building my career and financial foundation, eventually I'm looking for someone who is as responsible as I am when it comes to finances.
 He should value the importance of saving and planning for retirement.
 If he's bad with money, that's a deal breaker for me, and I'm not the only one who thinks that way.
-According to the 2017 Slate Credit Outlook survey, almost 60 percent of single Americans say they think less of someone who has trickier finances, and 37 percent have second thoughts about someone who has high credit card debt.
+According to the 2017 Slate Credit Outlook survey, 37 percent of Americans have second thoughts about someone who has high credit card debt.

 Still, I try not to talk about money on the first few dates.
 But if I've been dating someone for several months and it's getting serious, it's fair game to ask him how much money he makes, and where he sees himself in five years.
 It may be uncomfortable, but these are crucial questions to ask if you're planning to spend your life with someone.